Hockey Canada Safety Program (HCSP)

 - Team Manager

-- Drivers for out of town games
+- Drivers - for out-of-town games

+Certification is based on 100% completion of the online Hockey University- Safety program.
 There is no equivalency for this course.

 All Hockey Alberta teams must have one (1) person registered to their team that has completed the Hockey Canada Safety Program and be at all games.
-Teams failing to adhere to this regulation may jeopardize their eligibility for Provincial, Regional, and National Playoffs.

-The level two component of the Hockey Canada Safety Program (HCSP) is given to those who have completed the Hockey Canada Safety Program and have completed Standard First Aid or are medical professionals.
+The Level II component of the Hockey Canada Safety Program (HCSP) is given to those who have completed the Hockey Canada Safety Program and have completed Standard First Aid or are medical professionals.
 Each participant wanting to be recognized at Level II must provide proof of certification at the above levels to the Hockey Alberta office.
 The participant will then be updated to Level II in HCR and provided a record of their new level and expiry date, as long as their Hockey Canada Safety Program is valid at that time.
 This level will extend their HCSP certification to six years.